International Politics Summer School

 Tutors will monitor students’ contribution to class discussions.

-Students who request a detailed certificate, including those who are taking the course for credit at their home universities, are expected to submit an assignment of 2,000 words in length for assessment.
+Students who are taking the course for credit at their home universities must submit an assignment of 2,000 words in length for assessment.

 Fees